BruceWin/GDPRChallenge/README.md

 Run the tests with VS2019 Test Explorer.

 ## Deployment
-Import the managed solution into CDS.
+Import the managed solution into Dataverse.
 The managed solution includes all of the components.

 ## Post Deployment: Power Automate Config
-The CDS connection needs to be set on the Power Automate called "Delete Accounts and Related Data where Retail Until Date has expired".
+The Dataverse connection needs to be set on the Power Automate called "Delete Accounts and Related Data where Retail Until Date has expired".
 NB: the user running the flow must have permissions to read the legal hold fields.
 The column security profile called "Legal Hold" provides this access.